Why Secure Coding Matters

 coding practice?

-A consistent monthly or sprint-aligned
+A consistent monthly or

-cadence is better than annual events,
+sprint-aligned cadence is better

-because it reinforces behavior before
+reinforces behavior before insecure

-insecure patterns become normalized.
+patterns become normalized.

 Where can I find more practical